afforeroc/my-weather-api/README.md

 [before] new.env -> [after] .new
 ```

-3.4 If you want to modified the flask env, only modify `.flaskenv` file.
+3.4 ALso, if you want to modify the Flask enviroment, only edit the content of `.flaskenv` file.

 ### 4. Run the app
 > Every time when you run the app